-CHPGR experienced a dramatic deterioration from positive working capital to a working capital deficit of $23,287, while cash plummeted 95% from $383K to $17K, creating immediate going concern issues.
+CHPGR has shifted from positive working capital to a working capital deficit while burning substantially more cash, creating going concern issues for this pre-revenue SPAC.

 Current assets declined 80.9% — monitor working capital adequacy and short-term liquidity.